santanumondal87/JeTCAF-A-package-for-X-ray-spectral-fitting-of-black-holes-across-mass-scale/README.md

 $`f_{\rm col}`$ parameter fixed to a very low value, say 0.001 in this current fits file, the model will be quite similar to TCAF.

-According to `TCAF` or `JeTCAF`, spectra become soft with increasing disk mass accretion rate, when all other parameters are fixed and hard with the increase in halo accretion rate.
-Increase in dynamic corona size or $X_s$, spectra become hard, however, after a certain value of $X_s$ the scenario may change as the optical depth of the corona depends on $X_s$.
-Therefore, the above description is to get a zeroth order idea about the dependence of spectral shape with model parameters, however, when we fit data, parameters change in multidimensional space where things are highly non-linear.
-Therefore, I suggest searching for parameters that seem physical and follow theoretical understanding.
+According to `TCAF` or `JeTCAF`, spectra become soft with increasing disk mass accretion rate, when all other parameters are fixed, and hard with the increase in halo accretion rate.
+Increase in dynamic corona size or $X_s$, spectra become hard; however, after a certain value of $X_s$ the scenario may change as the optical depth of the corona depends on $X_s$.
+Therefore, the above description is to get a zeroth-order idea about the dependence of spectral shape on model parameters.
+Therefore, I suggest searching for the best-fitted parameters that are physical and follow theoretical understanding.
+Since, this is a physical model and directly fits the data, it provides a robust estimation of accretion-ejection parameters.

-A cartoon diagram of the `JeTCAF` model and corresponding spectral components are shown below.
+A cartoon diagram of the `JeTCAF` model and corresponding spectral components is shown below.